joeavanzato/LogBoost/README.md

 * ``` LogBoost.exe -logdir logs -maxgoperfile 40 -batchsize 100 -writebuffer 2000 -concurrentfiles 1000``` - Process up to 1k concurrent files with 40 'threads' per file, each thread handling 100 records and the writer for each output buffering 2000 records at a time.

-* ```LogBoost.exe -logdir logs -convert -dns -useti -regex -combine ``` Look for all logs inside 'logs' and enrich regexed IPs with Threat Indicators and DNS, combining all output files into a single CSV.
+* ```LogBoost.exe -logdir logs -convert -dns -useti -regex -combine ``` Look for all .csv/.log/.txt files inside 'logs' and enrich regexed IPs with Threat Indicators and DNS, combining all output files into a single CSV if a parser for the format is detected.

 * ```LogBoost.exe  -convert -logdir iislogs -startdate 01/01/2023 -datecol date -dateformat 2006-01-02 -convert -enddate 01/04/2023``` - Parse and Convert logs storing date in a column/key named 'date' with a format as specified between the specified dates (inclusive ranging)